Discdoor/dd-user-service/README.md

 - `npm run start`

 ### Production (dockerized, preferred)
-Simply create a container from the Dockerfile included here.
+Simply create an image from the Dockerfile included here.

 To do this, run `docker build -t dd-user-service .` in the repository root.

+Then you can create a container based on this image.

 ## Testing
 To run the unit tests for this project, run `npm test`.
 A successful pass is required before making any commits to this project.